About the Journal

 Gender Issues

-The journal aligns itself with Sustainable Development Goal No. 5 - Gender Equality, as established by SDG 5.
+The journal aligns with Sustainable Development Goal No. 5 - Gender Equality, as established by SDG 5.
 Further information about this goal can be found at https://brasil.un.org/pt-br/sdgs/5.
 This stance reinforces our dedication to promoting a diverse and inclusive academic community, contributing to a more equitable and sustainable environment.

 We recommend that authors aligned with these issues, when submitting their work to the Música Hodie Journal, consider including clear and specific indications related to gender, diversity, and inclusion in titles and keywords.
 Using terms such as "gender equality," "diversity," "inclusion," "inclusive academic community," "representation," "women in music," "LGBTI+," "indigenous peoples," and "ethnicities in situations of vulnerability" can enhance the identification of these aspects by indexing mechanisms.
-This practice not only contributes to greater visibility of the content but also reinforces the journal's commitment to promoting an inclusive and diversified approach to scientific production related to music.
+This practice contributes to greater visibility of the content and reinforces the journal's commitment to promoting an inclusive and diversified approach to scientific production related to music.

 Journal History

 The Música Hodie Journal was established under the auspices of the Postgraduate Program in Music at the School of Music and Performing Arts of the Federal University of Goiás.
 Since December 2001, it has been published continuously, initially in two issues per year and, starting in 2019, in an annual edition with a continuous flow.
-Its Editorial Board and Advisory Board have local, national, and international representation.
+Its Editorial and Advisory boards have local, national, and international representation.
 The journal is indexed in prestigious catalogs such as SCOPUS, RILM – International Repertory of Music Literature, Arts & Humanities Index, EBSCO, and GOOGLE SCHOLAR, and is classified as Qualis (A4) by CAPES.

 The Música Hodie Journal aims to encourage scientific and artistic production in the field of music, with an emphasis on topics related to the Postgraduate Program in Music at UFG, currently including Interpretative Practices and Composition, Epistemic Discursive and Formative Practices, and Neuroscience of Music.
-The publication focuses especially on the most recent musical production.
+The publication focuses primarily on the most recent musical production.
 The evaluation and selection of material for publication follow criteria established by the Editorial Board, available on the journal's website.
 The ARTICLE (scientific articles) and OTHER WORDS (dedicated to the publication of academic texts of interest in the field of music, not necessarily resulting from scientific research) sections undergo evaluation in the blind review system, conducted by external reviewers.
 Each issue of Hodie may include thematic dossiers regularly announced in the journal's calls.
 The submission process is continuous, and approved works after the closure of one issue are automatically forwarded to the subsequent issue.

 Bibliometric Indicators